SLO County found nothing wrong, now forced to investigate

 - A detailed written response supported by a legal analysis of applicable statutes, including, but not limited to, Government Code Section 4529.12, and should be accompanied by any and all information that the SSCSD has in support of its response.

-- A detailed written response if the Well Head Treatment Project complied with standard condition for both the Proposition 84 Funding Agreement and the Proposition 84 Grant Agreement and whether the Well Head Treatment Project was constructed entirely on San Simeon CSD property as stated in both the Proposition 84 Funding Agreement and the Proposition 84 Grant Agreement.
+- A detailed written response if the Well Head Treatment Project complied with standard condition for both the Proposition 84 Funding Agreement and the Proposition 84 Grant Agreement and whether the Well Head Treatment Project was constructed entirely on San Simeon CSD property as stated in both the Funding Agreement and the Grant Agreement.

 The comments below represent the opinion of the writer and do not represent the views or policies of CalCoastNews.com.
 Please address the Policies, events and arguments, not the person.
 Constructive debate is good; mockery, taunting, and name calling is not.
 Comment Guidelines